Are you growing yourself out of cash?

 Where is she now?

-Well, she had her biggest month ever in December, logging $500,000 in sales in one month!
-Her revenue grew just 20% from 2015 to 2016.
+Angela’s revenue grew just 20% from 2015 to 2016.
 But her bottom line grew 38% in that same period of time.
 Since then, her sales and profit have continued to post double-digit percentage growth each year.

 If the numbers in your business are making your head spin or you’re growing yourself out of cash like Angela was, call me today and let’s talk about how I can help you grow with the cash you need.